moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 ### IP whitelist

 You can configure whether your app needs extra protection from internet environment by setting the allowed IP_RANGES (the list VPN managed in MoJ).
-Even your app is public facing (`AUTHENTICATION_REQUIRED` is `False`), you can still set up this options
+You can set up this option even if your app is public facing (`AUTHENTICATION_REQUIRED` is `False`)

 <div style="height:0px;font-size:0px;">&nbsp;</div>
 | Command | Format | Description |